 These types of heat exchangers are perfect for the transfer or exchange of heat between two liquids without mixing them.
 Double pipe heat exchangers consist of two or more concentric, cylindrical pipes or tubes (one larger and the other smaller).

 In this, one liquid flows through a smaller pipe, and another liquid flows between the two pipes, and so on.
 The inner pipe acts as a conductive barrier.
 It can provide good efficiency with low capital cost and is used in many industrial processes, cooling technology, refrigeration equipment, and other fields.

 Read Also: What Are The Different Types of Flanges and Their Applications?

 #4 Direct and Indirect Heat Exchanger

 Direct heat exchangers implement heat transfer between two phases of hot and cold currents in the absence of an isolating wall.
-In these types of heat exchangers, heat exchange is replaced by direct mixing of hot and cold liquids and transfer heat place simultaneously.
+In these types of heat exchangers, heat exchange is replaced by the direct mixing of hot and cold liquids and the transfer of heat placed simultaneously.
 Examples include cooling towers and jet condensers.

-Indirect heat exchangers are used to measuring the change in temperature of one fluid by using another fluid in which the two liquids are separated by an impermeable surface such that the two liquids do not mix.
-These heat exchangers keep the fluid exchanged heat separated by the use of tubes or plates etc.
+Indirect heat exchangers are used to measure the change in temperature of one fluid by using another fluid in which the two liquids are separated by an impermeable surface such that the two liquids do not mix.
+These heat exchangers keep the fluid exchanged heat separated by using tubes or plates etc.

 #5 Plate Heat Exchager